dtyjno/hduhmdwifibroadcast/README.md

 `systemctl start wifibroadcast@gs` on the GS and `systemctl start wifibroadcast@drone` on the drone.

 # Disable wpa_supplicant and other daemons on WFB-NG wlan interface!
-Use ps uaxwwww | grep wlan to check.
+Use ps uaxwwww | grep wlan to check.（不需要）